Facebook's new office won't have free meals — by law

 When Facebook opens a new office in Mountain View, California, this fall, the company will be prohibited by law from offering its employees the free, chef-cooked meals they currently enjoy at the Menlo Park headquarters eight miles away.

-The city of Mountain View, one of the cities of Silicon Valley and home to Google’s headquarters, passed the free meals restriction in 2014 — though the rule covers only a particular development where Facebook is readying office space for 2,000 employees.
+The city of Mountain View passed the free meals restriction in 2014 — though the rule covers only a particular development where Facebook is readying office space for 2,000 employees.

-Google offers its employees free meals in an on-site cafeteria and will not be affected by the regulation.
+Free food is a classic perk of employment at tech companies.
+Mountain View is home to the headquarters of Google, which offers its employees free meals in an on-site cafeteria.
+Those employees are not be affected by the regulation.

 It’s a small rule but one that highlights the growing tension surrounding the impact that large tech companies are having on their communities.
 While tech companies have created high paying jobs, they've also driven up housing prices and caused other headaches, such as heavy traffic.